Edit Template

 Agentic AI

-The Multi-Purpose Agent
+The Multi-Purpose Agent is working Everywhere.

 Whilst GenAI usually waits for our hopefully well-designed prompt to be of assistance, Agentic AI consists of agents, i.e., software modules that do their job in the background.
 Their activities can be started by humans, can also be triggered by batch jobs or events.

-These software agents perceive an audio, video, or other signal to begin a cycle to run.
 In case Alexa functions as such agent, it could receive a noise from our grandson.
-This acoustic signal is then compared to a defined threshold, i.e., the noise level that triggers a signal to be sent.
+This acoustic signal is then compared to a defined threshold, i.e., the noise level that triggers the signal “he is awake” to be sent.

 Of course, this can be more complex.